hoangduytran/blender-manual/manual/editors/python_console.rst

 Python Console
 **************

-The Python Console is a quick way to execute commands, with access to the entire Python API, command history and auto-complete.
+The Python Console offers a quick way to test code snippets and explore Blender's API.
-The command prompt is typical for Python 3.x, the interpreter is loaded and is ready to accept commands at the prompt ``>>>``.

-The Python Console is a good way to explore the possibilities of Blender built-in Python.
-The Python Console can be used to test small bits of Python code which can then be pasted into larger scripts.
+It executes whatever you type on its ``>>>`` prompt and has command history and auto-complete.

 .. figure:: /images/editors_python-console_default.png